ABLE Accounts for Individuals with Disabilities

 There are immediate benefits for those who are contributing to the PA ABLE Account on behalf of the special needs individual.
 An individual can contribute up to $17,000 per year (2023) and those contributions can be deducted from income taxable by the state.

 ABLE accounts are designed for flexibility and can be a very powerful tool when planning for the financial well-being of an individual with special needs.
-There’s no “one-size-fits-all” solution when it comes to financial planning, which means that it is important to consult a Certified Financial Planner® to review your current situation.
+There’s no “one-size-fits-all” solution when it comes to financial planning, which means that it is important to consult a CERTIFIED FINANCIAL PLANNER® to review your current situation.
 At JFS, we can help you determine if the ABLE PA program offers important advantages for your overall financial plan.

 Get Started With